JayAli845/se_project_spots/README.md

 ### Overview

-- Intro
+- Description
 - Figma
 - Images
 - Tech Stack

-**Intro**
+- Deployment

+**Description**

 This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+Showing the different pieces and transtitions working across various scrren sizes.
+Technologies used range from flexbox, transitions, image importing.

 **Figma**